stackai/stackai-vpc/README.md

    ```bash
    docker compose exec stackend bash -c "cd infra/migrations/postgres && alembic upgrade head"
    ```
+   Note: If you hit an error around needing a StackAI licence, use scripts/generate_on_premise_license.py

 ## Stackrepl

 1. Open a terminal and navigate to the root folder of the project: